DuniaMarchiori/probabilistic-root-finding/README.md

 ## Overview

-This repository implements a proposal for a constant-time probabilistic root finding algorithm.
+This repository implements a proposal for a constant-time probabilistic root finding algorithm [1].
 It is a work in progress and it is not recommended to be used in a production environment.

 ## Use